 Marine Technology Inc has a reputation for unveiling amazing themed boats at Miami, and 2015 will be no exception.
-Tim Gallagher, sales and marketing manager at MTI, said there will be a new themed boat at this year’s show but he can’t give out secrets.
+Tom Stuart, Sales and Client Relations at MTI, said there will be a new themed boat at this year’s show but he can’t give out secrets.
 The company will have on display two catamarans powered by Mercury Racing 1350s and a pair of the company’s center consoles, the V-42 Center Console.
 There will be one center console in the water at the Biscayne Bay Marriott and one on land set up as a fishing model.

 MTI’s 42′ Center Console Remains A Total Stunner—and the newest build is no exception. — Feature from the latest issue of Speed on the Water Magazine

 Three summers ago, Randy Scism, the founder and owner of Marine Technology Inc., in Wentzville, Mo., implored us not to view his prototype 42-foot luxury performance center console as a “finished product.”
 He promised us that the boat we rode in during the 2012 Lake of the Ozarks Shootout was a “rough demo model.”
 The final version would be far more polished, he said.